kernelism/ChokeSpeare/README.md

 I have attempted to replicate the approach in the context of **poem** generation, exploring similar techniques to create poetic structures and verses.

+**Skip this if you don't want to hear me yapping** */The intention was to learn to implement NNs manually which I had always taken for granted.
+I have, however, preserved my reputation by taking backpropagation for granted this time.
+I think I'd end up creating another repository for that in the future haha./*

 ## Background
 1. Used a haiku dataset.
 Haikus follow a certain rule (5-7-5 syllable pattern).
 I did not choose to build this constraint into my model.
 I just let the model learn word coherence (on a character level of ourse) and let it "freestyle".
 2. Have followed a semi-bare bones structure (Avoided using explicit torch implementations except for maybe backprop and optimizers).